hstreamdb/docs/docs/en/guides/shards.md

-# Manage Shards of a Stream
+# Manage Shards of the Stream

 ## Sharding in HStreamDB